TOPdesk/i18n-puzzles/puzzle6/README.md

 ......t..
 ```

 But, there is a catch!
 Something weird is going on with the dictionary.
 If you look closely, you see that some of the words in this dictionary appear garbled.
-This character soup is typical when two programs disagree about the encoding of a given piece of text.
+This character soup is typical *when two programs disagree about the encoding of a piece of text*.
 And this is exactly what happened during the compilation of this dictionary.

 The Japanese, whose rich set of characters has created ample opportunities for message garbling, have dubbed this phenomenon [mojibake](https://en.wikipedia.org/wiki/Mojibake).

 All is not lost, however, because if the mistake is known, it could potentially be undone.
 In this case, there is a clear pattern.

-* Most of the words are stored as plain utf-8
+* The entire file is encoded as utf-8.
+Most words are correct with this encoding.
 * For every 3rd line, the original word was encoded in utf-8 but loaded by a system that expected iso-latin-1.
-The resulting character mash was exported again in utf-8.
+The resulting character mash was stored with utf-8 encoding.
 * The same has happened every 5th line.
-* Where the two series overlap (every 15th line), the word was doubly-miscoded.
+* Where the two series overlap (every 15th line), the word was *doubly-miscoded*.

 Thus we can deduce that: